qinghaoh/qinghaoh.github.io/_posts/2021-10-17-line-sweep.markdown

     return street;
 }
 {% endhighlight %}

+Similarly, we can use a priority queue instead of list to avoid manual sorting.
+See example.

 The second form is to use an array or an ordered map to store the deltas of all positions.
 The positions are used as keys, so the position of each entry is unique.
 The value of each entry is the consolidated deltas.
 For example: